3 couples river crossing puzzle needs systematic and reasoned thinking

 A King, his minister and washerman have to cross a river with their wives in a boat that can carry at most two at a time.
 The husbands are jealous and without her husband, no lady can be left on any side of the river with any other male.

 To make matters more complicated, the washerman or washerwoman can travel together, but not with any of the other two couples.

-Question: How quickly in minimum number of boat trips can the six cross the river without violating any restriction?
+Question: How quickly in least number of boat trips can the three couples cross the river violating no restriction?

-Bonus question: In how many different ways (trip combinations) can the six cross the river?
+Bonus question: In how many ways (trip combinations) can the three couples cross the river?

-There is no recommended time to solve the puzzle.
+No recommended time to solve this part of the puzzle.

 We’ll explain the solution using analytical reasoning approach.